The Best Crime Drama of all Time

 Lee Boo Jung (Jeon Do-Yeon) has hit rock bottom.
 She has a thankless job, her marriage is in shambles, and a possible criminal record hanging over her head.
 At forty years old, she feels like she has reached the end of her potential and has amounted to absolutely nothing.
 Her elderly father is the last thing she cares about in the world.

-What I appreciate about Lost and what made it among the best is that by the end of it as a viewer, I gained appreciation for all the characters, even the not so likable ones.
-That is it's strength.
-And as bittersweet as the ending of the drama is, it made sense, because only in loss, do we appreciate the comforts of life.
-A thousand and one kudos to the writer, the director, all the actors.
-They each did a fantastic job getting me as the viewer to relate to them, even as I hated some of them.
-But the standing ovation goes to Jeon Do Yeon and the ever special Ryu Joon Yeol for the wonderful and eye opening journey -- for showing us that inner peace comes when you trade expectation for acceptance.
+What I appreciate about Lost and what made it among the best is that by the end of it as a viewer, I gained an appreciation for all the characters, even the not-so-likable ones.
+That is its strength.
+And as bittersweet as the ending of the drama is, it made sense because only in loss, do we appreciate the comforts of life.
+A thousand and one kudos to the writer, the director, and all the actors.
+They each did a fantastic job getting me as the viewer to relate to them, even though I hated some of them.
+But the standing ovation goes to Jeon Do Yeon and the ever-special Ryu Joon Yeol for the wonderful and eye-opening journey -- for showing us that inner peace comes when you trade expectation for acceptance.
 This is one drama everyone would benefit from watching it.

 A Tie for Second Best